-Supply chains linked to house building and property maintenance as a result of the organisations' reliance upon external contractors to undertake a range of the organisations building and maintenance work.
+Supply chains linked to house building and property maintenance as a result of the organisations' reliance upon external contractors to undertake a range of the organisation's building and maintenance work.
+The risk associated with this activity has reduced in the past year because of our decision to deliver responsive repairs in-house, thereby reducing our reliance on external contractor provision.